nhman2002/UX-Design/hci.md

 ---

 # 1. Aim and Objectives

 The aim of this report is to evaluate and analyse the user experience of two products:

 1. [Ziiiro Watch](https://www.ziiiro.com/)
 2. [PUBG Mobile](https://www.pubgmobile.com/en-US/home.shtml)

-The report focuses on the analysis of user experience and experience perspectives based on the fundemental HCI concepts that we have learned in the HCI course, which includes:
+The report focuses on the analysis of user experience and experience perspectives based on the fundemental HCI concepts that have been covered in the HCI course, which includes:

 - Human capabilities
 - User mental model